 The City provides fire, police, library, and recreation services to the project site.
 The project and other cumulative development would increase the demand for these public services by increasing the population in the area and through increased calls for emergency services.
 As indicated in Section 5.12, Public Services and Facilities/Recreation, the fire and police facilities would be adequate to service the needs of the Carmel Valley community.
 The existing library also is considered adequate to meet the needs of the Carmel Valley community.
-Adequate public parks currently exist to serve the proposed project population increase and at buildout, the Carmel Valley community will have a surplus of approximately 4.8 acres of useable population-based parks.
-While the proposed project and other cumulative projects may increase the need for public services and facilities, developments would fund the necessary staffing and physical facility improvements through the payment of property taxes, developer fees, and in-lieu park fees.
+As discussed in Section 5.12, the demand for parks generated by the proposed project would exceed the parkland anticipated to be available in the Carmel Valley community.
+In accordance with City policy, the project applicant will be required to make a payment of \$13.7 million into the Carmel Valley Public Facilities Financing Plan (PFFP) fund.
+The payment of PFFP fees is an adequate means of offsetting the impacts of a proposed development on public facilities, including parks, within communities with PFFPs.
+Thus, payment of FBA fees would be considered adequate to offset the additional recreation demand associated with the project.
+FBA fees are used for acquisition of parkland or intensification of recreational uses at existing parks that will expand use of those parks.
 Thus, the proposed project would not result in cumulatively significant impacts to these public services.